 About The Trip:

-This team of volunteers will be working on a project to help San Miguel Duenas Firefighters.
+This team of volunteers in Guatemala will be working on a project to help San Miguel Duenas Firefighters.

 Our host partner Open Windows Foundation has had a long history of working in this region and recognized an opportunity for DWC to help their entire community.
 The current firehall has a flat roof that continues to leak.
 Inside the hall, male and female fire personnel sleep in the same cramped quarters.
 Funding from the government is not enough for general maintenance nor improvements and the community struggles with poverty so it is very difficult to finance these projects at a local level.

-Our volunteers will make repairs to the roof and build a dormitory to provide the firefighters with more sleeping room and privacy between the genders.
+Our volunteers in Guatemala will make repairs to the roof and build a dormitory to provide the firefighters with more sleeping room and privacy between the genders.